 What we think

-These inequalities are understood and analysed across four, often interrelated, factors: socio-economic factors such as income, geographic factors like the area where people live, specific characteristics including LGBT+ and ethnic minority groups and finally, excluded groups like people experiencing homelessness.
+Health inequalities are avoidable, unfair and systematic differences in health between different groups of people.
+These inequalities are understood and analysed across four, often inter-related, factors: socio-economic factors such as income; geographic factors such as the area where people live; specific characteristics such as ethnicity, disability or sexual orientation; and excluded groups, for example, people experiencing homelessness.

 In practice, these factors interact, for example, groups with particular protected characteristics, such as disability, gender and ethnic minority groups, can experience health inequalities over and above the general and pervasive relationship between socio-economic status and health.

 The relationship between deprivation and life-expectancy is systemic – the more deprived an area a person is from, the shorter their life expectancy on average.
 This relationship holds true across the whole population and is known as the social gradient in health.
 It is evident in higher mortality from heart and respiratory disease, and lung cancer in more deprived areas.
 It also manifests itself in a higher prevalence of unhealthy behaviours such as smoking, excess alcohol consumption, poor diet and lack of exercise, which are strongly related to higher mortality and higher rates of obesity in more deprived areas.
 The gap in healthy life expectancy (the length of time people spend in ‘good’ health) is even greater than for life expectancy – about 19 years for both males and females – between the least and most deprived areas.

 Following a period where health inequalities were narrowing, gaps in life expectancy between the least and most deprived areas have widened over the past decade.
 While overall life expectancy increased between 2011–19, the rate of increase slowed down significantly compared to preceding decades, and the overall slowdown masked significant disparities.